htruong/somebar/README.md

 - 100% protocol-level compatibility with AnyBar, or your money back!

-- As far as I am concerned, this is the real deal, when it comes to color.
+- I am convinced this is the real deal when it comes to colors.
 You can tell it to display any color, unlike AnyBar.

 ## Hardware